NomisCiri/eeg_manypipes_arc/README.md

 `sourcedata` and `derivatives` of this project are stored on GIN:
 [https://gin.g-node.org/sappelhoff/eeg_manypipes_arc](https://gin.g-node.org/sappelhoff/eeg_manypipes_arc)

+**UPDATE 2023-01-23**
+**-- AT REQUEST OF THE EEG MANY PIPELINES STEERING COMMITTEE, WE TURNED THE ACCESS TO THE DATA REPOSITORY TO PRIVATE.**

 The report for the analysis is in `REPORT.txt`

 ## Installation